 - After shampoo-brushing your hair, rinse with cool water.

-- The best shampoos to use for hair waves are herbal, conditioning, and protein ones.
+- The best shampoos to use for hair waves are herbal, conditioning, and protein-rich ones.

 - Make sure you brush your hair afterwards.

-- Also, use may clog hair pores, cause acne on the face and upper back, and cause a potential receding hairline if you frequently wear fitted baseball-caps.
+- Also, they may clog hair pores and cause acne on the face and upper back.
+They may even potentially cause a receding hairline if you frequently wear fitted baseball caps.

 - If you use pomade, only do it sparingly and only to get your waves started.

-Black men aren't the only ones sporting short waves styles—young boys are wearing them, other races, and even women that have short cuts are wearing them.
+Black men aren't the only ones sporting short waves styles—young boys, other races, and even women that have short cuts are wearing them.
 The short wave haircut style can be easy to get and maintained once it is practiced.

 - Only brush when hair is moist.
 One thing to avoid is brushing the hair while it is dry.
 Only brush when moisturizer has been applied to the waves.

 - You don't need to brush too much.
 Some men brush 3–8 hours a day.
-Strange isn't it?
+Strange, isn't it?
 But that isn't necessary.
-In fact, too much brushing can cause the hair to get thinner, and makes it feel like the individual is brushing more scalp than hair.
-The idea is to get waves—thick, healthy looking hair.
+In fact, too much brushing can cause the hair to get thinner, and it makes it feel like the individual is brushing more scalp than hair.
+The idea is to get waves—thick, healthy-looking hair.
 You won't do that by over-brushing the cuticles.

 - Take vitamins.
 Taking care of hair goes further than just applying products.
-A good tip for good healthy hair is to take Biotin vitamins.
-Multivitamins and Biotin vitamins can be purchased at a local pharmacy.
+A good tip for good healthy hair is to take biotin.
+Multivitamins and biotin supplements can be purchased at a local pharmacy.
 Biotin is known for making hair thicker and healthier.

 - Be patient.
-Sometimes it takes 6–8 weeks or less for some men to form deep 360 waves.
+It can take 6–8 weeks or less for some men to form deep 360 waves.

 - Combing and brushing.
-Once you have established deep waves, you can use a wave-comb to comb your style.
+Once you have established deep waves, you can use a wave comb to comb your style.
 The soft brush is also for when your waves are established and already formed.
 Avoid sharing your brushes and combs with other people for sanitary reasons.
 It's good to wash your brushes and combs in hot water and soap every two days.
-Wash your waves every 3-4 days in order to keep the moisture in the hair longer.

 - Use your hands instead of a brush when hair is dry.
 Rubbing the waves with the palm of your hands when the hair is dry is better, rather than brushing the hair when it's dry.